No govt presented such a budget before: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Prime Minister, Shahid Khaqan Abbasi, has said no government in the past had presented such a budget which has been presented by the PML-N government.
+ISLAMABAD: Prime Minister Shahid Khaqan Abbasi Friday said no government in the past presented such a budget which has been presented by the PML-N government.

-ISLAMABAD: The Prime Minister, Shahid Khaqan Abbasi, has said no government in the past had presented such a budget which has been presented by the PML-N government.
+ISLAMABAD: Prime Minister Shahid Khaqan Abbasi Friday said no government in the past presented such a budget which has been presented by the PML-N government.

 Comments